 Yeshua sends a fourth messenger to the congregation in Thyatira.
 He reveals himself to this congregation as “the Son of God” with a very detailed description of his appearance.
-Yeshua has fiery eyes with which he searches hearts and minds and gives to each believer what they deserve.
+He has fiery eyes with which he searches hearts and minds and gives to each believer what they deserve.
 Each of us is accountable for everything we say and do.
-How we build on the foundation of the apostles and prophets will determine how we stand or fall in the ‘Day of Adonai’ (1 Corinthians 3:13).
+How we build on the foundation of the apostles and prophets will determine how we stand or fall in the “Day of Adonai” (1 Corinthians 3:13).

 Yeshua’s feet are like burnished brass.
-Burnished brass is highly polished and shines brightly; it lasts longer than unburnished brass.
-Yeshua has walked through the refining fires of persecution and death and has come out stronger.
-His burnished brass feet stood as the fourth person in the fiery furnace with Shadrach, Meshach and Abednego.
-As he stood with them in the fire, he walks through all fires of persecution with his people.
+Burnished brass is highly polished and shines brightly and lasts for a long time.
+Yeshua has walked through the refining fires of persecution and death and has come out alive and stronger.
+His burnished brass feet stood as the fourth person in the fiery furnace with Shadrach, Meshach and Abednego (Daniel 3:24-25).
+Just as he stood with them in the fire, he walks through all fires of persecution with his followers.

 The Woman Jezebel

 The congregation in Thyatira has love, faith, service, and perseverance.
 They continue to grow in their faith, and their works of righeousness increase as they mature.
-In spite of their faith, love and service, they tolerate a woman known as Jezebel.
+However, in spite of their faith, love, and service, they tolerate a woman called Jezebel.
 This woman masquerades as a servant of Elohim, but leads His people into sexual immorality and encourages them to eat food sacrificed to idols.
 Yeshua has dealt with Jezebel before and has given her time to repent.
 Because she has refused to repent, he will throw her onto a sickbed, and those who commit (spiritual) adultery with her will have great trouble.

-The account of the Jezebel, whose name in Hebrew means ‘not exalted,’ is found in 1 Kings.
-She was a Phoenician princess who worshiped Ba’al and his Canaanite consort Asherah (Easter).
-She married Ahab, who was the King over northern Isra’el, to make a political alliance.
+The account of the Jezebel, whose name in Hebrew means ‘not exalted,’ is found in 1 Kings chapter 21.
+She was a Phoenician princess who worshiped Ba’al and his Canaanite consort Asherah or Ishtar.
+She married Ahab, the King over northern Isra’el, to make a political alliance.
 Jezebel, being a spiritually strong woman, convinces Ahab to tolerate her foreign gods.
-He immediately builds a temple for Ba’al and erects an Asherah pole in Isra’el (1 Kings 16:32-33).
-For his grievous sin, Elohim sends a drought to the land which turned the people away from Him, but encouraged Jezebel to separate further from the worship of Adonai.
+He immediately builds a temple for Ba’al in Samaria and erects an Asherah pole in Isra’el (1 Kings 16:32-33).
+For this grievous sin, Elohim sends a drought to the land which turned the people away from Him and encouraged Jezebel to separate further from the worship of Adonai.
 She took authority over her husband, the kingdom, and even its people.

-An Israelite named Nahab had a vineyard next to the king’s palace.
-When Nahab would not give Ahab his vineyard because it was his tribal property, Jezebel plotted to have Nahab killed.
+An Israelite named Naboth had a vineyard next to King Ahab’s palace.
+When Naboth would not give Ahab his vineyard because it was his tribal property, Jezebel plotted to have Naboth killed.
 She invited him to a ‘fast’ and seated him as a guest of honor.
-She invited two other men who were directed to accuse Nahab of cursing Elohim and the king.
-Because of their lies, Nahab was taken outside and murdered.
-After his death, Jezebel told her husband to take possession of Nahab’s vineyard (1 Kings 21).
+She invited two other men who were directed to accuse Naboth of cursing Elohim and the king.
+Because of their lies, Naboth was taken outside and murdered.
+After his death, Jezebel told her husband to take possession of Naboth’s vineyard (1 Kings 21).

-Jezebel had temples built in northern Isra’el for the worship of Ba’al. She brought 450 prophets of Ba’al and 400 prophets of Asherah from Phonecia to live in northern kingdom.
-She murdered many of Isra’el’s prophets.
-One prophet, Eliyahu (Elijah), stood against her pagan practices.
+Jezebel brought 450 prophets of Ba’al and 400 prophets of Asherah from Phonecia to live in northern kingdom of Isra’el.
+While she murdered many of Isra’el’s prophets, one prophet, Eliyahu (Elijah), stood against her pagan practices.
 When Ehyeh Asher Ehyeh is proven greater and more powerful than Ba’al on Mount Carmel, Eliyahu and Jezebel become enemies, and Jezebel seeks to kill him (1 Kings 18:20-40).

-After king Aham dies, Yehu is anointed by Eliyahu to confront Jezebel.
-With the help of some servants, Jezebel is pushed out of a palace window and dies in the street.
+After king Ahab dies, Jehu is anointed by Eliyahu to confront Jezebel.
+With the help of her disgruntled servants, Jezebel is pushed out of a palace window and dies in the street.
 As prophesied by Eliyahu, her body is eaten by wild dogs and the only remains found for burial were her skull, feet, and hands (2 Kings 9:30-37).

-Yeshua calls Jezebel an adulteress.
+Yeshua calls this ‘Jezebel’ an adulteress.
 Those who follow her false gods and demonic teachings commit spiritual adultery with her.
-The children produced from these adulterous practices will die physically and spiritually.
-The consequences just tolerating Jezebel are severe: a bed of suffering, trouble and dead children.
+The children produced from these adulterous practices will die physically as well as spiritually.
+The consequences of just tolerating this ‘Jezebel’ are severe: a bed of suffering, trouble, and dead children.

-Sexual immorality –– fornication, adultery, and homosexuality –– causes suffering physically, emotionally, and spiritually.
-Fornication spreads sexually transmitted diseases, and unplanned pregnancies result in the abortion of millions of children.
-Adultery causes suffering in marriages between husband and wives destroying families and splintering the lives of children.
+It is known that sexual immorality –– fornication, adultery, and homosexuality –– causes suffering physically, emotionally, and spiritually.
+Fornication spreads sexually transmitted diseases, and unplanned pregnancies result in the murder of millions of children.
+Adultery causes suffering in marriages between husbands and wives destroying families and splintering the lives of children.
 Homosexuality made AIDS a cultural disease causing the human body’s immune system to turn on itself causing incredible pain and suffering.

-To be thrown onto a ‘bed of suffering’ alludes to the ‘lake of fire that burns with sulfur’ or the second death signifying complete spiritual death.
+To be thrown onto a “bed of suffering” alludes to the “lake of fire that burns with sulfur” or the second death which symbolizes a complete spiritual death.
 Spiritual death is eternal without any hope of resurrection or restoration.
 It is the final judgment for the Adversary, the beast, the false prophet –– and Jezebel!
 (Revelation 29:9-10).

-Fighting against the ‘spirit of Jezebel’ is oppressive because there is always the temptation to succumb, The Adversary is deceptively enticing.
-The spiritual battle is so fierce for the believers in Thyatira that Yeshua has nothing else for them to overcome.
-He only asks that they do not fall prey to Jezebel’s satanic secrets and to “hold fast to what you have until I come.”
+Fighting against the ‘spirit of Jezebel’ is oppressive because there is always the temptation to succumb; The Adversary is deceptively enticing.
+The spiritual battle is so fierce for the Messianic believers in Thyatira that Yeshua has nothing else for them to overcome.
+He only asks that they do not fall prey to this ‘Jezebel’s’ satanic secrets and to “hold fast to what you have until I come.”

 Hebrew Word Pictures